Explainer video storyboard, animation timeline, and production desk

 Launch path

-A practical production timeline for urgent pushes.
+A practical production timeline for fast pushes.

 Faster projects stay tight by locking the message first, then using clear approval points for script, storyboard, design, and animation.